Grievances & Appeals

 - Failure to act within the timeframe required for standard and expedited resolution of appeals and standard disposition of grievances

-- The denial of a rural enrollee's request to get services outside the contractor's network under 42CFR 438.52 (b)(2)(ii), when the contractor is the only contractor in the rural area.
+- The denial of a rural enrollee’s request to obtain services outside the contractor’s network under 42CFR 438.52 (b)(2)(ii), when the contractor is the only contractor in the rural area

 How Do You File an Appeal?

 Appeals may be requested by telephone or in writing.
-You may call and ask to speak to the Grievance and Appeals Team to file an appeal.
+You may call our Customer Care Center and ask to speak to an Appeals Representative to file an appeal.
 You can also mail or fax the Grievance & Appeals Department.
-BUFC/ALTCS will provide you with a written decision within (30) days of filing the appeal.
+BUFC/ACC will provide you with a written decision within thirty (30) days of filing the appeal.

-Additionally, the timeframes for standard and expedited appeals may be extended up to (14) days if you ask an extension or if we establish a need for an extension when the delay is in your best interest.
+Additionally, the timeframes for standard and expedited appeals may be extended up to fourteen (14) days if you request an extension.
+We may establish a need for an extension when the delay is in your best interest.

 How Do You Request a State Fair Hearing?

-You may file an expedited appeal, or it may be filed on your behalf by your provider if you need a decision more quickly than 30 days.
-An expedited appeal will be approved if BUFC/ALTCS finds that the time to process a standard appeal would seriously jeopardize your health, life or ability to attain, maintain or regain maximum function.
-If an expedited appeal request is not approved, BUFC/ALTCS will notify you within 24 hours and transfer the appeal to the 30-day timeframe for a standard appeal.
-If we agree to accept your request for an expedited appeal, BUFC/ALTCS will make a decision not later than 72 hours following the receipt of the authorization request with a possible extension of up to 14 calendar days if the member or provider requests an extension or if BUFC/ALTCS establishes a need for more information and the delay is in the member's interest.
+You may file an expedited appeal, or it may be filed on your behalf by your provider if you need a decision more quickly than thirty (30) days.
+An expedited appeal will be approved if BUFC/ACC determines that the time to process a standard appeal would seriously jeopardize your health, life or ability to attain, maintain, or regain maximum function.
+If an expedited appeal request is not approved, BUFC/ ACC will notify you within 24 hours.
+Then it will be transfered to the 30-day timeframe for a standard appeal.
+If we agree to accept your request for an expedited appeal, BUFC/ACC will make a decision not later than 72 hours following the receipt of the authorization request.
+There is a possible extension of up to fourteen (14) calendar days if the member or provider requests an extension or if BUFC/ACC establishes a need for additional information and the delay is in the member's interest.

 If You Are Currently Receiving the Services Requested, Can You Continue to Receive Them During the Appeal Process?